Meet the Vancouver actor who appeared in 27 Hallmark films, usually as Kenny - ExBulletin

 Meet the Vancouver actor who appeared in 27 Hallmark films, usually as Kenny

-Fans of the romantic comedy genre may be familiar with the film 27 dresses, in which the character of Katherine Heigl serves 27 times as a bridesmaid.
+Fans of the romantic comedy genre may be familiar with the film 27 dresses, in which Katherine Heigl’s character serves as a bridesmaid 27 times.

-Vancouver actor Nelson Wong can relate to that number.
-His claim to fame lies in his 27 roles in the Hallmark films.
+Vancouver actor Nelson Wong can relate to that number, his claim to fame and his 27 roles in the Hallmark films.

 Wong’s Hallmark ties began when he played Kenny Kwon, a sidekick of a detective, in the 2005 mystery film Third man out for director Ron Oliver.

-When Oliver first started directing for Hallmark, he made sure to often find a place for Wong as a character named Kenny.
+When Oliver started directing for Hallmark, he made sure to find a place for Wong often as a character named Kenny.

 “While Ron started working for Hallmark, Kenny started working for Hallmark.
 It just became a thing.
 The fans seem to react and 27 movies later, here we are,” Wong said with a laugh.